SDA-SE/sda-dropwizard-commons/sda-commons-server-dropwizard/README.md

 ### ConfigurationSubstitutionBundle

 The [`ConfigurationSubstitutionBundle`](./src/main/java/org/sdase/commons/server/dropwizard/bundles/ConfigurationSubstitutionBundle.java)
-allows to use placeholders for environment variables in the config.yaml of the application to dynamically configure the application at startup.
+allows to use placeholders for environment variables or system properties in the config.yaml of the application to dynamically configure the application at startup.
 Default values can be added after the environment variable name separated by `:-`

 ```yaml
 database: